 Company: Titan Medical lost nearly half its value in October 2019 after suspending the timeline for bringing the device to market due to lack of funds.
 In November, the company put its research and development work on hold while it looked for funding.

-Differentiation value: portable, urology.
+Differentiation value: laptop, urology

 Thumbnail in vivo robot (MIVR)

-Miniature in vivo robot (MIVR) is a miniaturization of robotic arms and the motors that drive them, which allows for a reduced footprint and greater access to the patient relative to conventionally sized robots.website
+Miniature in vivo robot (MIVR) is a miniaturization of robotic arms and the motors that drive them, which allows for a reduced footprint and greater access to the patient relative to conventionally sized robots.websites

 A robotic assistant for eye surgery.
 The system provides surgeons with a precision better than 20 μm to position and hold instruments.
 This high surgical precision aims to improve treatment outcomes and empowers surgeons to establish new innovative surgical techniques, including delivery of advanced therapeutics.
-CE mark approved.website
+CE mark approved.websites

 Medtronic's investigational robot-assisted surgery system includes a tower, surgeon console, surgical end effectors, and robotic arm carts.
-The system is advertised to be flexible with a wide range of uses in bariatric, thoracic, colorectal, general, and urologic surgeries.website
+The system is advertised to be flexible with a wide range of uses in bariatric, thoracic, colorectal, general, and urologic surgeries.websites